microsauce/scetty/README.md

 ```

-The pipe operator in this context is equivalent to "getOrElse".
+"|" in this context is equivalent to "getOrElse".

 ## Session